NgangaMichael/NgangaMichael/README.md

 - 👀 I’m a web and mobile developer using Flutter, MERN stack and PHP to develop my projects.
 - 🌱 I’m currently learning typescript and going deep into flutter.
 - 💞️ I’m looking to collaborate on web and mobile development projects both personal and open source.
+- 📝 I contribute to Open Source Projects and learn new technologies.
+- 📚 I like to read books mostly financial and self help books.
 - 📫 How to reach me: ngangamichael83@gmail.com

 <!---